haoxins/haoxins.github.io/archived/2021-cryptography-real-world-2.md

   which might prove easier to integrate with.
   This is what the French government has done.

+* Other protocols, like **Matrix**, attempt to standardize federated protocols for end-to-end encrypted messaging.
+Federated protocols are open protocols that anyone can interoperate with (as opposed to centralized protocols that are limited to a single application).

 ## User authentication

 ## Crypto as in cryptocurrency?